FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 Sorry, but in advance for various domestic and commercial reasons we usually only take Saturday to Saturday bookings in Orlege and our other smaller properties.
 You are welcome to book less than a week but in advance the rental will be the same as that for a full week.
 Discounted weekly or part-week bookings are occasionally available very last minute and will be flagged up on the Late News/Late Offers section of the Home Page both here and on the Crosswoodhill website.

-With Craigengar we are a lot more flexible with our bookings, offering weekends, whole weeks or working weekdays.
+With Craigengar we are a lot more flexible with our bookings, offering Friday to Monday morning weekends, whole Friday to Friday, or Monday to Monday weeks or working weekdays.
+And occasionally other combinations!

 Please tell us how we can book and can we pay by credit or debit card?